happyshoelace/Music-Mate/README.md

 2. psycopg2
 3. Flask

-Ensure you install these into your virtual environment before running this program.
+Ensure you install these into your virtual environment using the requirements.txt file before running the program.